BluePsychoRanger/SkyBlock_Collection/src/packs/extras/skyvoid_additions/README.md

 ### Traders with Camels
 Some wandering traders will have a camel on a leash instead of trader llamas

+### Breeze Conversion
+Blazes killed by powdered snow will convert into a breeze

+### Trial Chamber Sherd Gifts
+Masons in trial chambers will gift pottery sherds exclusive to trial chambers

+### Trial Spawners from Sculk
+Players in trial chambers with Bad Omen V can convert shriekers into trial spawners by killing mobs on shriekers above a catalyst

+### Vaults from Ominous Raid Captains
+Raid Captains in a level 5 raid can replace bells with vaults within a trial chamber bounding box

 ## Extra Mechanics
 The following settings are disabled by default